naushadbegum/Project_2_watch_up_react/watch-up/README.md

 ---

 ## Deployment

+### Frontend

+The website is hosted using [Netlify](https://www.netlify.com/), deployed directly from the main branch of this Github repository.

+### Backend

-The website is hosted using [render](https://www.render.com/), deployed directly from the main branch of the Github repository.
+The Express server is hosted using [render](https://www.render.com/), deployed directly from the main branch of the Github repository [here](https://github.com/naushadbegum/Project_2_Watch).

 ---